EchoJex/TouchFence/README.md

-# TouchFence
+# Ghost-TouchBuster

 A personal touch-blocker for a cracked screen.
-Draw a freeform shape in the working (bottom) half of the screen, the app converts it into at most 128 rectangles, and a D-pad nudges the mask up over the damaged area.
+A guided auto test begins on first launch, checking for inside touches and dead touch zones.
+Alternatively, you can Draw a freeform shape in the working half of the screen, the app converts it into at most 128 rectangles, and a D-pad nudges the mask over the damaged area.
 A foreground service then keeps one tiny overlay window per rectangle alive, eating every touch inside the mask while everything outside behaves normally.